rule

 Canto 11

-(35) S'rî Uddhava said: 'Though being present in the midst of the modes of nature is the one embodied not bound by what springs from a material body [the happiness and distress], in other words, how does it happen that one [factually] never being covered by the modes, gets bound, o Almighty One?
-(36-37) What way is he situated, by what does he enjoy, or by what symptoms would he be known; what would he eat or how would he evacuate, lie down or sit? [compare B.G.
-14: 21] Explain this what I ask to me, o Infallible One, o Best of All Who Know to Answer Questions; this at the same time being eternally bound and eternally being liberated is for certain something that confuses me.
+(35) S'rī Uddhava said: 'Even though the one embodied is present in the midst of the natural modes, he is not necessarily bound to what incessantly operates upon him from the material body [like happiness and distress].
+In other words, how can it happen that someone, as a free soul, is caught in the grip of those basic qualities, oh Almighty One?
+(36-37) How is he situated, how does he enjoy, or by what symptoms can he be known?
+What would he eat or how would he evacuate, lie down or sit [compare B.G.
+14: 21]?
+Please explain to me what I ask You, oh Infallible One, oh Best Answerer of Questions.
+This at the same time being eternally bound and being eternally liberated is something confusing me.'

 next